andrebroekman/FlyByPi/README.md

 ![Image of a geotechnical centrifuge](https://github.com/andrebroekman/FlyByPi/blob/master/centrifuge.png)

-A simple Python implementation for closed-loop control of linear actuators and/or motors.
+A simple Python implementation for closed-loop control of linear actuators and/or motors, developed specifically for the Raspberry Pi platform.
 Primarily developed for geotechnical centrifuge applications at the Department of Civil Engineering, University of Pretoria.

 Demo files of both time- and load-based control is included.
 The class files for the motor driver and ADC (MCP3424) and motor controller (Pololu 24v13) should be replaced/amended as neccesary repending on the particular type of hardware that is implemented.